6 Reasons To Have Blue Lotus Flower

 A blogging herbalist experimented with blue lotus for a month and found that the flower helped with pain relief and offered a deep relaxation of muscles.
 He says, “In high concentration, it is a both sedative and an aphrodisiac.
 Emotionally, the Blue Lotus can be considered a Nervine, a tonic that soothes the nerves (i)”.

-Blue lotus flowers are commonly sold as tea extracts or incense.
+So, these are the top benefits of the blue lotus flower.
+The flowers are commonly sold as tea extracts or incense.
 Inhaling and consuming the extracts may have mild psychoactive benefits.
 However, always consult a doctor before using the extracts.
-Here are a few tips for using blue lotus flowers.

 Note: Before purchasing or consuming blue lotus products, you should thoroughly research the legal status of the plant in your jurisdiction.
 This may involve consulting local laws, regulations, and guidelines.